scikit-hep/awkward/docs-sphinx/user-guide/how-to-use-header-only-layoutbuilder.md

 }
 ```

 More Examples
 -------------
-The examples for other Layout Builders can be found in [tests-cpp](https://github.com/scikit-hep/awkward/blob/main/tests-cpp/test_1494-layout-builder.cpp).
+The examples for other Layout Builders can be found [here](https://github.com/scikit-hep/awkward/blob/main/tests-cpp/test_1494-layout-builder.cpp).